science club |

 Dowker Island history

 Dowker Island is today (2019) an uninhabited island.
-Leslie Rose Dowker bought the island in 1887, he built himself the stone house on the north east side of the island and he lived there until his death in 1945.
+Leslie Rose Dowker bought the island in 1897, he built himself the stone house on the north east side of the island and he lived there until his death in 1945 (20 Feb.
+1945).
 Leslie would go to his island house on the weekends, both in summer and in winter.
 Leslie.
 R. Dowker had a right of way from Lakeshore Drive in Baie-d'Urfé via the lot between 20100 Lakeshore and 20094 Lakeshore (opposite Apple Hill road).
 In early winter or in spring time he would pull a light weight boat behind him in case the ice was too thin and gave way.
-He loved his island and he spend most weekends there.
+He loved his island and he spent most weekends there.
 He would give big parties on the island.

 Leslie Rose Dowker was the brother of Baie-D'Urfé's first Mayor, Vivian de Vere Dowker.